pedrofale/tumorevo/README.md

 Options:
   -c, --cells INTEGER           Number of cells in slice plot.
   -r, --average-radius INTEGER  Average radius of circles in slice plot.
+  --grid-file TEXT              Path to grid file.
-  -m, --colormap TEXT           Colormap for genotypes.
+  --colormap TEXT               Colormap for genotypes.
+  --dpi INTEGER                 DPI for figures.
   --plot                        Plot all the figures.
   --do-muller                   Make a Muller plot.
   --do-slice                    Make a slice plot.